Biden's National Security Team Lists Leading Threats, With China At The Top

 Russian provocations

-Regarding Russia, the report assesses that "Russia does not want a direct conflict with U.S. forces."
+Regarding Russia, the report assesses that it "does not want a direct conflict with U.S. forces."

 However, Russian President Vladimir Putin is expected to continue looking for opportunities to strengthen his position and undermine U.S. interests without provoking a head-on confrontation.